elinamueller/koby-dog-fan-page/README.md

-create a web page for the odin project with provided design.
+A simple web page created by following the Odin Project using HTML and CSS.